Leonardor1999/PDF_PageSplitter/README.md

      ```

 3. **Use the Alias**:
-   - Now you can execute the script using the alias:
+   - Execute the script using the alias:
      ```bash
      splitpdfs [options]
      ```

-## How It Works

-1. Reads PDF files from the input directory.
-2. Splits each page into two pages:
-   - Upper half
-   - Lower half
-3. Saves the resulting PDF to the output directory.
-4. Logs any warnings or errors encountered during processing.
+## Notes and Limitations

+- **File Types**: Only files with the `.pdf` extension are processed.
+Other files in the input directory are ignored without causing errors.
+- **Page Orientation**: The splitting assumes standard portrait orientation for pages.
+Results may vary for landscape-oriented pages.

 ## License

 (C) 2024 Leonardo Russo.
 All rights reserved.

-For more information, visit the project repository: [GitHub - PDF Page Splitter](https://github.com/Leonardor1999/PDF_PageSplitter)
+For more information, visit the project repository: [GitHub - PDF Page Splitter](https://github.com/Leonardor1999/PDF_PageSplitter).